-Whether you should stick to your workout schedule or take a break depends on the symptoms you’re experiencing.
+Whether you should continue exercising when you’re sick or take a break depends on the symptoms you’re experiencing.
 If you’re running a fever, take the day off.
 Getting overheated with intense exercise can push your temperature even higher.
 Plus, having a significant temp is often a sign that you have something more than a minor cold.
 It could be the beginnings of, for example, influenza.

 Another question to ask is whether your symptoms are above or below the neck.
 If they’re all above the neck, a runny nose, sneezing and minor fatigue, you’re probably safe doing a light workout, although you might want to take the day off if you’re greatly fatigued.

-It’s not a good idea to work out if you have body aches as you won’t be able to put forth your best effort when your muscles ache and feel weak.
+It’s not a good idea to continue exercising when you’re sick if you have body aches as you won’t be able to put forth your best effort when your muscles ache and feel weak.
 Plus, muscle aches can often be a sign of the flu.
 Likewise, if you’re having diarrhea or vomiting, skip the workout as sweating will increase your risk of dehydration, which you’re already at higher risk of if you have these symptoms.

 Modify Your Workout

-Even if your symptoms suggest exercise is still a go, consider modifying your session if you aren’t feeling 100%.
+Even if your symptoms suggest exercise is still a go, consider modifying your session if you aren’t feeling 100% when exercising when you’re sick.
 When you’re under the weather it isn’t the time to do a high-intensity workout or to engage in a long, endurance workout.
 Likewise, if you’re lifting weights, lighten the intensity.
 Use lighter resistance than you’re accustomed to and do higher reps, more of a muscle endurance workout than a hardcore strength training routine.
 Even if you decide not to do a full workout, stretching exercises or a yoga session might help you feel a bit better.

 The good news is having the common cold doesn’t appear to impact aerobic fitness.
 In fact, researchers carried out a study where they infected healthy men and women with a virus that causes the common cold.
 Beforehand, they tested their aerobic capacity and lung function of the participants so they had a baseline for comparison.
 As expected, after direct exposure to the virus, all the participants developed the common cold.
 At the peak of their symptoms, the researchers asked the participants to run on a treadmill.
 Even though the participants ran at a moderate to intense pace, their aerobic capacity and lung function weren’t negatively affected.
 However, this was only a head cold.
 The results may have been different with a respiratory infection that impacted the lungs, like bronchitis.